Atopica for Dogs (Cyclosporine): Uses and Side Effects

 Most dogs prescribed atopica for dog allergies have moderate-to-severe atopic dermatitis: a long-running itch cycle tied to environmental allergens, skin barrier weakness, and immune overreaction.
 Studies in dogs with atopic dermatitis show cyclosporine can reduce itch and skin lesions, making it a meaningful option when simpler plans have not held (Steffan, 2005).
 Veterinarians may also choose it for certain immune-driven skin problems where dampening T-cell signaling is the point, not a side effect.

 In the home, these are often the dogs that have “tried everything”: repeated ear infections, constant paw chewing, and flare-ups that return as soon as steroids stop.
-Many families have already explored apoquel for dogs or cytopoint for dogs and are now discussing a stronger lever.
+Many families have already explored Apoquel for dogs or Cytopoint for dogs and are now discussing a stronger lever.
 That context matters, because it frames why the risk–benefit conversation is different here.

 How Calcineurin Inhibition Changes Allergy Signaling